krithik-n25/Odooo_temp/README.md

 ### 💬 Negotiation Thread — Replaces WhatsApp Forever

+> [!IMPORTANT]
-> *The #1 unprofessional behavior in Indian SME procurement is WhatsApp.
-VENDORA eliminates it.*
+> **The #1 unprofessional behavior in Indian SME procurement is WhatsApp.
+VENDORA eliminates it.**

-- **Linear/Notion-style** messages — not WhatsApp bubbles
+- Linear/Notion-style messages — not WhatsApp bubbles
-- **System messages** auto-appear on key events: *"Quote revised to ₹97,000 · Oct 12"*
+- System messages auto-appear on key events: `"Quote revised to ₹97,000 · Oct 12"`
-- **Thread locks automatically** after PO is issued — no post-approval renegotiation
+- Thread **locks automatically** after PO is issued — no post-approval renegotiation
-- **Every message timestamped** and audit-logged
+- Every message timestamped and audit-logged
-- **Manager can read** the full thread before approving — full context, zero surprises
+- Manager can read the full thread before approving — full context, zero surprises
-- **Export as PDF** — one click, full conversation for compliance teams
+- Export as PDF — one click, full conversation for compliance teams

 ---